AaltoGIS/Spatial-Analytics/source/lessons/L1/git-basics.rst

 Open a text document and copy and paste your Personal access token in your text file, because for now we are going to use it like this, and we will later see how we can cache it so that we don't need to copy and paste it every time we need it.
 If your access token is lost, then you can just follow the steps above again to create a new one.

-Now the first thing we need is the URL of your exercise repository from GitHub. **Go to** https://github.com/Spatial-Analytics-2021/ **and navigate to your personal Exercise-1 repository.**
+Now the first thing we need is the URL of your exercise repository from GitHub. **Go to** https://github.com/Spatial-Analytics-2022/ **and navigate to your personal Exercise-1 repository** (e.g. `exercise-1-HTenkanen`)

 On GitHub, find the button **Code** and copy the url under *Clone with HTTPS*.

-The URL looks something like this: https://github.com/Spatial-Analytics-2021/exercise-1-HTenkanen.git but with your own username.
+The URL looks something like this: https://github.com/Spatial-Analytics-2022/exercise-1-HTenkanen.git but with your own username.

 .. figure:: img/git-copy-url.png